 • Course must be approved by Advisor/Department

 Students are encouraged to take the non-credit Certification Exam Review Seminar.

 Students will be required to do an internship of 500 field hours, which must be completed within a year and approved by the program coordinator.

 According to the Bureau of Labor and Statistics, employment of substance abuse and behavioral disorder counselors is projected to grow 31% from 2012-2022, much faster than the average for all occupations.
 A key reason for the growth is that the Affordable Care Act mandates that insurance providers cover treatment for mental health issues now as well as the shift in how the justice system is dealing with drug offenders.
 Rather than jail time, many offenders are receiving treatment-oriented sentences.
-Many counselors conduct session for individuals, families, and groups to provide case management and referral services.
+Typically, counselors conduct session for individuals, families, and groups to provide case management and referral services.
 In Illinois, the salary for a Drug Abuse Counselor in 2012 ranged from $25,140 to $60,000.
 The median salary ranged between $24,580 to $37,700.
-It was noted that government employers paid highest waged.
+It was noted that government employers paid highest wages.

 • 1 in 4 Americans will have an alcohol or drug problem at some point in their lives.

 • Almost a quarter of a trillion dollars of the nation’s yearly healthcare costs are attributed to substance abuse and addictions.

 • 60% of admission to emergency rooms are either directly or indirectly due to drug or alcohol usage.

 • 50% of all traffic accidents involve the use of drugs or alcohol, with many of these being fatal.

 • Alcohol and other drugs contribute to over 50% of all suicides and over 50% of all violent crimes.

 • Alcoholism is the 3rd leading lifestyle-related cause of death in the nation.